Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals: Theory

-The NAO study of \citeit{Eschrig1978_PSSB_621} introduced a general polynomial confinement potential of the form $ r_0>0$ being a parameter that describes the strength of the potential, and $N > 0$ controls its form. \citeit{Eschrig1978_PSSB_621} employed $N=2$, which was later used also by \citeitperiod{Porezag1995_PRB_12947} In turn, \citeauthor{Koepernik1997_PRB_5717}\cite{Koepernik1997_PRB_5717,Koepernik1999_PRB_1743} employed $N=4$, while \citeit{Horsfield1997_PRB_6594} proposed using $N=6$ for NAO generation, instead, to make the resulting orbitals more strongly localized.
+The NAO study of \citeit{Eschrig1978_PSSB_621} introduced a general polynomial confinement potential of the form $ r_0>0$ being a parameter that describes the strength of the potential, and $N > 0$ controls its form. \citeit{Eschrig1978_PSSB_621} employed $N=2$, which was later used also by \citeitperiod{Porezag1995_PRB_12947} In turn, \citeauthor{Koepernik1997_PRB_5717}\cite{Koepernik1997_PRB_5717,Koepernik1999_PRB_1743} employed $N=4$, while \citeit{Horsfield1997_PRB_6594} proposed using $N=6$ for NAO generation, instead, to make the resulting orbitals more strongly localized. \citeit{Wahiduzzaman2013_JCTC_4006} introduced the use of fractional values of $N$.
 The study of atoms and molecules in soft and hard confinement potentials of \citeit{Pasteka2020_MP_1730989} considered values of $N$ up to $N=20$, but these calculations were limited to Gaussian basis sets, which, as discussed by \citeit{Pasteka2020_MP_1730989} and in \citeref{Aastroem2025_JPCA_2791} are likely unreliable as Gaussian basis functions have the same asymptotic form as the solutions for $N=2$, only.

 As the orbitals resulting from a confinement potential of the form of \cref{eqn:rn-pot} are not formally strictly zero anywhere, \citeit{Junquera2001_PRB_235111} suggested a confinement potential of the form